 Performance is the most important driver in mixer(s) satisfaction, followed by value for money.
 When you need the batter battered or the cream whipped, you’ll want a mixer that will do it just right.
 But when it comes to ‘value’, this doesn’t just mean that the most expensive unit on the market is ‘best’ as there are plenty of cheap options available that can represent good value for money by delivering on performance and reliability.

-Depending on the type, prices for mixers start at around $50, but can go up to almost $2,000 for those looking to amp up their cooking and baking skills.
-Our survey found that households spend an average of $277 on new mixers, with most keeping theirs for about eight years.
+Depending on the type, prices for mixers start at around $50 but can go up to almost $2,000 for those looking to amp up their cooking and baking skills.
+Our survey found that households spend an average of $203 on new mixers, with most people keeping theirs for about seven years.

 When considering which mixer to buy, it would be wise to think about how often you’ll use it and what you’ll use it for.
-Over a fifth (22%) of survey respondents said they don’t use their mixer as much as they thought they would and only 12% wish they had spent more money on a better mixer.
-A third of respondents (33%) have cooked/baked more since purchasing their mixer.
+Over a fifth (24%) of survey respondents said they don’t use their mixer as much as they thought they would and only 11% wish they had spent more money on a better mixer.
+Meanwhile, a third of respondents (32%) have cooked/baked more since purchasing their mixer.

 Picture credits: Daniel Jedzura/Shutterstock.com, 4teen/Shutterstock.com.

-*Prices taken from respective retailer websites, correct as of November 2020.
+*Prices are taken from respective retailer websites, correct as of November 2021.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Here is the past winner in Canstar Blue’s mixer ratings:
+Here are the past winners of Canstar Blue’s mixer ratings: